- First Name

 Dr Anna Hájková is Assistant Professor of Modern Continental history at the University of Warwick.
 My book manuscript on everyday history of Theresienstadt was awarded the Irma Rosenberg as well as the Herbert Steiner prize for 2014.
 I was coeditor of Theresienstädter Studien und Dokumente, and she also co-edited Alltag im Holocaust: Jüdisches Leben im Großdeutschen Reich, 1941-1945.
 My essay on sexual barter received the Catharine Stimpson Prize for Outstanding Feminist Scholarship 2013.
 My work examines the society in the camps, Jewish social and political elites, issues of nationalism and ethnicity, gender and sexuality, and also the Jewish Councils.
 In this context, I have been working on the last Elder of the Jews of Terezín, Benjamin Murmelstein.

 I am currently work on two projects: one, titled Boundaries of the Narratable: Transgressive Sexuality and the Holocaust.
 Why were certain stories connected to sexuality of the Holocaust victims, such as people who engaged in same sex conduct, never told?
 My work explores the intersection of sexuality and violence in the Holocaust, and the erasure of certain sexualities from what has become the Holocaust canon.
 I examine the narrative erasure of lesbians and gays who were deported as Jews, homophobia of the victim society, sex barter, Jewish functionaries often marked as sexually deviant, mothers who abandonded their children, and also Jewish informers.
 In examining cases of what I term “transgressive sexuality,” I contribute to our understanding of gender and sexual violence, consent, normative behavior during the Holocaust, and the politics of Holocaust archives.
-Currently I am writing a trade book on the Neuengamme guard Anneliese Kohlmann, analyzing her relationships with a Jewish woman prisoner, Lotte Winter, and Winter’s previous relationship with a male prisoner functionary in Auschwitz, Willy Brachmann.
+Currently I am writing a trade book on the Neuengamme guard Anneliese Kohlmann, analyzing her relationships with a Jewish woman prisoner, Helene Sommer (pseudonym), and Sommer’s previous relationship with a male prisoner functionary in Auschwitz, Willy Brachmann.

 My other book project, Dreamers of a New Day: Building Socialism in Central Europe, 1930-1970, is a long-durée study of a cohort of leftist intellectuals who built socialism in Czechoslovakia, Poland, and (East) Germany.
 I follow their lives from their university studies to the point of their politicization; to the war, and to their postwar quest to build a better, just society.
 I trace them further through their work in the Stalinist 1950s and into the next decade, culminating in their contribution to the notion of socialism with a human face.
 I am interested in two central questions: first, what is ideology and second, how is it lived.